hharcolezi/hharcolezi.github.io/_pages/publications.md

 author_profile: true
 ---

-Here I list some of my peer-reviewed publications including their pdf (or authors pdf version) and their resources when applicable (e.g., presentation, video-presentation, dataset, codes).
-Please refer to my [ORCID](https://orcid.org/0000-0001-8059-7094), [DBLP](https://dblp.uni-trier.de/pid/248/5342.html), [Google Scholar](https://scholar.google.com/citations?hl=en&user=VJgSocwAAAAJ) pages for the full list of my publications.
+Here I list some of my peer-reviewed publications ordered by year including their pdf (or authors pdf version) and their resources when applicable (e.g., presentation, video-presentation, dataset, codes).
+Please refer to my [ORCID](https://orcid.org/0000-0001-8059-7094), [DBLP](https://dblp.uni-trier.de/pid/248/5342.html), or [Google Scholar](https://scholar.google.com/citations?hl=en&user=VJgSocwAAAAJ) pages for the full list of my publications.

-## Peer-Reviewed Publications
+## International Peer-Reviewed Publications

 The superscript \* indicates equal contributions to the paper.

-### Journal Articles (6).

 **Title:** Privacy-Preserving Prediction of Victim's Mortality and Their Need for Transportation to Health Facilities. \
 **Authors:** \**Arcolezi, H. H.*; \*Cerna, S.; Couchot, J.-F.; Guyeux, C.; Makhoul, A. \